Meet the 2019 BIG Biodiversity Challenge Awards Judges

 Dr Martina Girvan

 Martina is a Technical Director of Ecology and Arboriculture with Arcadis.
 She has a background in terrestrial biodiversity and ecosystem function and joined consultancy following a career in academia, with a short time spent in local government as the Greater Manchester BAP officer.
 In addition to managing a team of ecologists and the arboricultural business at Arcadis she undertakes major impact assessments for a wide range of national and international developments.
 She is a Chartership assessor with CIEEM (the ecology disciplines professional body) and regularly contributes to best practice guidance.
 The integration of biodiversity and society is a lifelong passion, she is currently developing the Arcadis natural capital approach in the UK.

-Hannah has been an ecological consultant for over 10 years and is currently a Principal Ecologist at BSG Ecology.
+Hannah has been an ecological consultant for over 12 years and is currently an Associate Ecologist at WSP.
 She specialises in protected species and in particular bats.
 Hannah has particular interests in how provisions for wildlife can be designed into new developments.
-Wildlife installations she has been involved with range from green roofs with water features in very urban environments to bat barns, pond and meadow creation in more rural locations.
+Wildlife installations she has been involved with range from green roofs with water features in very urban environments to bat barns, ponds and meadow creation in more rural locations.

 Peter is a recently retired experienced industry professional with a background in both construction and sustainability.
 Before retiring he was Head of Environment at Kier Group, a leading UK construction, services and property group.
 Peter continues to share his sustainability knowledge with others in the industry as a Considerate Constructor Scheme Monitor.
 Passionate about biodiversity, he has championed the BIG Biodiversity Challenge since its launch in October 2013.